super7ramp/croiseur/croiseur-dictionary/croiseur-dictionary-hunspell-plugin/README.md

 `croiseur-dictionary-hunspell-plugin` is a `croiseur` dictionary provider using word lists written as Hunspell dictionaries.

+The word lists are exclusively retrieved from:

+- `croiseur/dictionaries` directory relative to user home, if any, and;
-The word lists are exclusively retrieved from the local path(s) declared in the `com.gitlab.super7ramp.croiseur.dictionary.path` system property.
+- Local path(s) declared in the `com.gitlab.super7ramp.croiseur.dictionary.path` system property,
+  if any, and;
+- `dictionaries` directory relative to installation directory

 Dictionaries are not retrieved from network.